-I, , agree to follow the guidelines of Missouri Association Family, Career and Community Leaders of America (FCCLA) with regard to social media use.
-This includes but is not limited to, Facebook, Twitter, Snapchat, TikTok, and Instagram.
-As a member of the Missouri Association FCCLA Executive Council, I agree to the following:

-- I will not post any content on my social media pages that reveals myself or anyone else participating in any illegal activity or other questionable activities. - I will not post any pictures or statuses that reveal public displays of affection (PDA). - I will not post any content with vulgar language.

-In addition, I will abide by the following guidelines:

-- My posts on social media sites will reflect that of a real-life teenager, but also that of an FCCLA officer.
-This will include: - Not using text language. - Embodying the leader lifestyle in everything living it and posting it. - Showing modesty (no pictures with swimsuits, short shirts/shorts, cleavage, shirtless, etc.). - I will promote FCCLA and build excitement for members through my social media platforms. - I will support the other state officers on social media with regard to FCCLA and personal activities. - I will keep the other State Executive Council members accountable for their actions on social media by use of private messaging and in connection with state staff. - I will always be respectful on social media. - I will allow Missouri Association FCCLA access to view my social media sites.

-If I am found in violation of any of these areas, the disciplinary process outlined in the standards document will be followed.
+5 11 6 I,, agree to follow the guidelines of Missouri Associa • • and Community Leaders of America (FCCLA) with regard to social media use.
+This includes the Community Comm Facebook, Twitter, Snapchat, TikTok, and Instagram.
+As a member of the Missouri Associati on FCCLA Executive Council, I agree to the following: I will not post any content on my social media pages that reveals myself or anyone experience. else participating in any illegal activity or other questionable activities.
+I will not post any pictures or statuses that reveal public displays of affection (PDA).
+I will not post any content with vulgar language.
+In addition, I will abide by the following guidelines: My posts on social media sites will reflect that of a real-life teenager, but also that of of an FCCLA officer.
+This will include: Not using text language.
+Embodying the leader lifestyle in everything - living it and posting it.
+Showing modesty (no pictures with swimsuits, short shirts/shorts, cleavage, shirtless, etc.).
+I will promote FCCLA and build excitement for members through my social media pl latforms.
+I will support the other state officers on social media with regard to FCCLA and pers onal activities.
+I will keep the other State Executive Council members accountable for their actions use of private messaging and in connection with state staff. , I will always be respectful on social media.
+I will allow Missouri Association FCCLA access to view my social media sites.
+If I am found in violation of any of these areas, the disciplinary process outlined in the stand be followed. dards document will State Officer Signature Date Chapter Adviser Signature Date